openedx/edx-documentation/en_us/shared/building_and_running_chapters/teams/teams_learner_experience.rst

 Only members of a team (or anyone with a discussion administrator, discussion moderator, or community TA role) can post to a team's discussion forum.
-Any learner in your course can view team discussions without being a member, but they cannot add posts to a team's discussion unless they also belong to the team.
+Any learner in your course can view team discussions without being a member, but they cannot add posts to a team's discussion unless they also belong to that team.

 .. note:: Team discussions are not divided by cohort.
 Learners who are in the